boozallen/sdp-libraries/sdp/README.rst

    :header: "Field", "Description", "Default Value"

-   "images.registry", "This sets the registry the sdp library expects to find its Docker images", "*none*" "images.repo", "The first `path component`_. in the repository name, e.g. if your images follow the format my-registry.com/sdp/\*, this would be **sdp**", "sdp"
+   "images.registry", "This sets the registry the sdp library expects to find its Docker images", "*none*" "images.repository", "The first `path component`_. in the repository name, e.g. if your images follow the format my-registry.com/sdp/\*, this would be **sdp**", "sdp"
    "images.cred", "Credentials used for the repository where different docker pipeline tools are stored", "*none*" "images.docker_args", "Arguments to use when starting the container.
 Uses the same flags as ``docker run``", "*empty string*"